Amarkr1/ComputerVision/README.md

 Implementation of Computer Vision tasks

 ## Dataset
-The dataset is taken from the https://github.com/StephenMilborrow/muct
+The dataset is taken from the https://github.com/StephenMilborrow/muct .
+The images need to be placed in this directory.

 ## Papers
 This directory contains all the related/implemented research papers.